tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Girdle of Gigantic Strength

 This wide belt is decorated with runes worn smooth by time.
-You gain a +2 bonus to Strength skill checks (champion: +4; epic: +6).
+You gain a +2 bonus to Strength skill checks, +4 at champion tier, and +6 at epic tier.

 **Quirk:** Needlessly loud.